H-Lo/QueryDSLContainsBug/README.md

-# Setup
+# Setup & run

+## Setup

+Import the project into Eclipse.
 The only thing needed is an empty database.
 Can be configured here: persistence.xml, hibernate.cfg.xml

+## Run

+Right click on `main()` of `App.java` and "Run as Java application"

+# Notes

 ## Note #1